Copyright 2010, 2013-2024 by Richard J. Ballard -- All Rights Reserved.

 IT senior gurus become project managers because they are technically proficient and because they want to keep busy and happy.
 Poor business skills and / or weak social skills can misdirect a consulting business, however, and underworked helpers are additional mouths to feed.
 IMO the listed references are rest stops on the road to project management success.

 This library spans a comprehensive curriculum in digital image / signal processing.
 These texts are not recent, but their theory is sound and long-lived.
-Many products that formerly required custom-designed high speed hardware now can be implemented in software on commercial off-the-shelf microprocessors: multicore CPU chips offer affordable SIMD / MIMD parallelism opportunities; and some commercially-available graphics cards qualify as massively parallel processors.
-I remain skeptical about the practical value of so-called machine intelligence (different from alphanumeric brute force data mining).
+Many products that formerly required custom-designed high speed hardware now can be software-implemented on commercial off-the-shelf microprocessors: multicore CPU chips offer affordable SIMD / MIMD parallelism opportunities; and some commercially-available graphics cards qualify as massively parallel processors.
+After long skepticism about AI (artificial intelligence) I am impressed by recent progress with AI-powered textual and graphical user interfaces.

 This library spans the fundamental issues of computer security.
 21st Century computer security has become a design / operations specialty.
 IMO an always valid question: Does this design / product decision unduly complicate fault isolation?